cgmannes/java-paint-application/README.md

 and squares/rectangles.
 The paint application contains 6 color options and 4 line thickness options.

 Compile: This program uses a Gradle build.
-Compile by executing gradle build followed by gradle run in the working directory using terminal.
+Compile by executing "gradle build" followed by "gradle run" in the working directory using terminal.